 Maine Woman Owned Small Business of the Year

-Amber Elliott owns Alternative Wellness Services (AWS), a licensed behavioral health agency providing an array of quality supportive services to individuals and families in Southern and Central Maine.
-Their team of high-quality providers deliver case management, counseling and in-home support services that help people learn skills to stay living independently in their community.
-Among their services is an independent living program for veterans suffering from moderate-to-severe brain injury, spinal cord injury, or neurological conditions.
-They also provide Personal Adjustment Counseling to individuals who are blind or visually impaired.
-Additionally, AWS is in the process of applying for a grant to offer an individualized, intensive vocational development program for adults who have a desire to enhance their vocational options despite the challenges of having a disability.
-No one understands the challenge more than Amber who herself is legally blind.
-Yet that hasn’t stopped her from growing AWS from a single office in Biddeford to expanding in Portland and Augusta, with 23 full time employees.
-Amber is still recognizing community needs and is in the process of adding opioid health home services to the roster.
+Amber Elliott launched Alternative Wellness Services (AWS), a licensed behavioral health agency, to provide an array of supportive services to individuals and families in Southern and Central Maine.
+Her team provides case management, counseling and in-home support services that help people learn skills to live independently in their community.
+For example, AWS offers an independent living program for veterans suffering from moderate-to-severe brain injury, spinal cord injury and neurological conditions.
+AWS also provides Personal Adjustment Counseling to individuals who are blind or visually impaired.
+No one understands these challenges more than Amber, who is legally blind.
+As she grows the business from one office in Biddeford to locations in Portland and Augusta, with advice from CEI’s Women’s Business Center, Amber is identifying additional community needs including home services to help treat opioid addiction.

 The Maine District Office of the Small Business Administration will recognize all of the 2019 Maine Small Business Award recipients at a celebration reception on May 15, 2019 at the Hilton Garden Inn, 5 Park Street in Freeport.